 Everyone knows the saying ‘ageing like a fine wine’, but may not know this applies towhiskey too.
 The only difference is that whiskies only age in casks — once they’re bottled, they stop.
 But what does ageing actually involve?

 Whiskey maturation is an extraordinary process that needs time, wood, liquor and more time.
 Okay, it’s a bit more complicated than that.
 We’re about to reveal all.

-The process allows the whiskey to interact with the oak barrels to arrive at the desired state in line with the particular distillery.
-The type of barrel used for maturation is usually determined by the Master Blender who seeks to achieve a particular character and maintain the style of the whiskey that the house is known for.
+Once the liquor is distilled, it is put into barrels.
+Long periods of ageing eliminate harsh flavours from the raw alcohol and allow the whiskey to actually extract flavour and colour from the wood.
+The type of barrel used for maturation is usually determined by the master blender, who seeks to achieve a particular character and maintain the style the distillery is known for.

-When the barrels have been created, the whiskey is not just poured inside.
-Traditionally, the barrels are either toasted or charred when they are built, this creates a layer of charcoal that filters out unwanted flavors from the raw spirit.
+Traditionally, whiskey barrels are either toasted or charred to create a layer of charcoal that filters out unpleasant tastes from the raw spirit.
 Bourbon casks are usually charred, while sherry casks are toasted.